flix/flix/docs/DIDYOUKNOW.md

 - Flix has online API documentation available at https://doc.flix.dev/

-- the Flix VSCode extension uses the real Flix compiler?
+- the Flix VSCode extension uses the real Flix compiler.

 - the Flix VSCode extension supports auto-complete, jump to definition, hover to see type and effect, find all usages, renaming, and more.